OnePlus looks set to deliver another high quality but highly affordable premium handset with the OnePlus 6.

-That's not super encouraging if you're keen on a local launch for the OnePlus 6, but the flip side is that it should be available through direct resellers relatively quickly once it does launch.
+That's not super encouraging if you're keen on a local launch for the OnePlus 6.

 How much will the OnePlus 6 cost?

-OnePlus made its name providing its premium phones at mid-range prices, but that might not exactly be the case for the OnePlus 6.
-Numerous sources have pointed to the OnePlus 6 commanding a price bump up from the $500-$700 price ranges we've seen previous OnePlus handsets command.
+OnePlus made its name providing its premium phones at mid-range prices, but that's not exactly be the case for the OnePlus 6.

 Back to top